lealemsisay/challenges/Chapter1_Challenge_1_2/README.md

- # Chapter 1 Challenge:  Lottory Number Analyzer
+ # Chapter 1 Challenge 2:  Lottory Number Analyzer

 ##  Project Overview
  A Java application that analyzes lottery numbers by calculating the sum and average of their digits.
 This program demonstrates core Java concepts including arrays, string manipulation, loops, and mathematical operations.